 Function of Fats

-- Protein is energy molecule.
+- Protein is an energy molecule.

-- It is wound healing energy molecules.
+- It is a wound-healing energy molecule.

 - Energy in 1 gram protein = 4.5 Calorie